Nested Events

 If any of the above actions will add the first child to an event, thus making it a parent for the first time, you will have an additional decision to make.

-As described in How parent event ranges are calculated above, a parent event’s dates are entirely decided by their child events.
+How parent event ranges are calculated above, a parent event’s dates are entirely decided by their child events.
 This means that in the normal course of making an event a parent, its existing range (i.e. start and end date) will be lost and replaced by the range of its child events.

 If you are building your timeline from the top down (i.e. you have created high level events and are now filling in the detail), this may be undesirable as the parent event may already be carefully positioned (e.g. you have created an event for World War 2 from 1939-1945, and are now wanting to add some key child events within that parent).